Document

 How to Invest in IPO

-Research the Company: Understanding its business model, studying its books, and growth prospects will give good insights into the company.
+Research the Company: Understanding its business model, studying its financial records, and examining its growth prospects will provide valuable insights into the company.

-Open Demat Account: You need a Demat account which is provided by stockbrokers to trade in IPOs.
+Open Demat Account: You need a Demat account, which is provided by stockbrokers to trade in IPOs.

 Bidding for Shares: You will either bid a price within the price band for a Book Building IPO or accept the fixed price for a Fixed Price IPO.